bioinf/genequery/README.md

 * after this, the function picks mergeCutHeight: 0.15 for pow > 10, and 0.25 for pow <= 10;
 * finally, the clustering is performed, and several files are saved.

-We would need genes-to-clusters tables (for .gmt file that later becomes GeneQuery database), and eigengene table (for the heatmap).
+We would need genes-to-clusters tables (for GMT file that later becomes GeneQuery database), and eigengene table (for the heatmap).

-## heatmap generation
+## Heatmap generation

 Heatmap generation is done by function *make_svg_heatmaps* in *genequery_functions.R*.
 It uses eigengene matrix generated during the WGCNA clustering.